Germany’s Romantic Rhine and Rothenburg

-Bacharach’s hostel is a 12th-century castle on the hilltop — 350 steps above Bacharach — with a royal Rhine view.
+Bacharach's hostel is a 12th-century castle on the hilltop — 350 steps above Bacharach — with a royal Rhine view.
 Open to travelers of any age, this gem has 26 private rooms with modern showers and WCs, and 10 dorm rooms with shared bath.
 The hostel offers hearty all-you-can-eat buffet dinners; in summer, its bistro serves drinks and snacks all day until late.

 This pretty, pointy castle on a hill above town is the work of overly imaginative 19th-century restorers.
 Like many castles along the Rhine and Mosel, Cochem's was blown up by French troops in 1689.
 For almost two hundred years it stood in ruins until it caught the attention of a rich Berliner who bought the castle dirt-cheap in 1868 and spared no expense in turning it into a luxurious private residence furnished with tasteful antiques.
 Today, the castle can only be visited on a 40-minute tour (these run frequently throughout the day and are in German only, but guides pass out a helpful English info sheet that makes the visit worthwhile).
-You’ll see seven beautiful rooms, complete with antlers on the wall and hidden doors leading to secret passages.
-The other 43 rooms are empty, as Ravené’s descendants took most of their stuff in 1942 when they were forced to sell the castle to the Nazi government (which then used it as a training center for lawyers).
+You'll see seven beautiful rooms, complete with antlers on the wall and hidden doors leading to secret passages.
+The other 43 rooms are empty, as Ravené's descendants took most of their stuff in 1942 when they were forced to sell the castle to the Nazi government (which then used it as a training center for lawyers).

 This is your chance to live in a medieval mansion with hot showers and TVs.
 A prizewinner for atmosphere, it's been in the Lipmann family since 1795.
 The creaky wooden staircase and the elegant dining hall, with long wooden tables surrounded by antlers, chandeliers, and feudal weapons, will get you in the mood for your castle sightseeing, but the riverside terrace may mace your momentum.